-Weaves are for all and wearing your tribe is an expression granted to all.
+Our weaves are for everyone and wearing your tribe with pride is an expression granted to all.
 We firmly believe that your tribe is built upon who your heart resonates with.
-In June of this year, we launched Weaving Pride- a campaign built on the grit, bravery, honesty, and finesse of the members of the LGBTQIA community.
-Our 6 ambassadors openness allowed us to weave through conversations on individual, cultural, and national identity, deepening our understanding as we continue to discover new facets to true identity and our place in a nation that is currently at a crossroads.
+We launched Weaving Pride- a campaign built on the grit, bravery, and honesty of the members of the LGBTQIA community.
+Our ambassadors openness allowed us to weave through conversations on individual, cultural, and national identity, deepening our understanding as we continue to discover new facets to true identity and our place in a nation that is currently at a crossroads.

-Our Multi-hyphenated Pride ambassadors Jude Bacalso (Host/ Travel Writer/ Aquatic and Terrestrial Biologist), Margo Frasco (Theater Actress/ Director/ COO), Carlo Villarica (Entrepreneur/ Podcaster/ Husband and Father), Meryl del Gallego - Martinez (Financial Consultant/ Civil Engineer/ Wife and Mother), Isan de Jesus (Poet/ Mental Health Advocate/ Enabler of Empathy), and Van Go (Physical Therapist/ Youtuber/ Transman) came together and discussed what pride means to them.
+Our Multi-hyphenated Pride ambassadors Margo Frasco (Theater Actress/ Director/ COO), Carlo Villarica (Entrepreneur/ Podcaster/ Husband and Father), Meryl del Gallego - Martinez (Financial Consultant/ Civil Engineer/ Wife and Mother), Isan de Jesus (Poet/ Mental Health Advocate/ Enabler of Empathy), and Van Go (Physical Therapist/ Youtuber/ Transman) came together and discussed what pride means to them.
 The dynamic discussion shifted from topics like owning their Filipino-ness to the politics of pronouns and perception.

 "As early as four to five years old, I already saw myself as a boy.
 Growing up, I went to an all-girls school, so I was constantly asked to wear girly things.
 I had to wear dresses to formal events.
 I've never been comfortable with that.
 In highschool, I saved up my allowance to buy my own clothes” shares Transman Van Go.
 This symbol of self understanding and really looking inwards, digging deep and coming out with a true definition of self- is something that all our ambassadors nodded to and felt.